-Located in Kyushu, Fukuoka is the 7th biggest city in Japan.
-Even though Fukuoka is not as well known as other popular Japanese cities like Tokyo, Osaka and Kyoto, it is well worth visiting as the city is safe for any traveller and has many wonderful things to do.
+Located on Kyushu Island, Fukuoka is the 7th biggest city in Japan.
+Even though Fukuoka is not as well known as other popular Japanese cities like Tokyo, Osaka and Kyoto, there are many places to visit in Fukuoka.

 Because of its proximity to Asia mainland, Fukuoka is one of the oldest cities in Japan and is an important harbour city.
 Today, Fukuoka is comprised of the port city of Hakata and the castle town of Fukuoka.

 With a strong food culture and many things to do in Fukuoka, it is one of the best places to visit in Japan.
-Keep reading my Fukuoka travel blog and learn about the city and all the things you can see.
+Keep reading my Fukuoka travel blog and learn about the city and all the best activities in Fukuoka.

-Before you go to Fukuoka, take a look at my post on everything you need to know before going to Japan.
+Before you start your Fukuoka trip, take a look at my post on everything you need to know before going to Japan.
 I included a lot of information including how to get around Japan and other travel tips.

-And if you want to be prepared for your trip to Japan, take a look at some of these resources:
+And if you want to be prepared for your trip to Japan, take a look at some of these resources before your Fukuoka trip: